-- document\tags specifies alternative command tags as a commaseparated list of items: either "command", tag" for a specific command, or "%tag" as default for all other commands.
+- document\tags specifies alternative command tags as a commaseparated list of items: either "command" for a specific command, or "%tag" as default for all other commands.
 This is occasionally useful to control the global visibility of commands via session options (e.g. in ROOT). - threads determines the number of worker threads for parallel checking of theories and proofs.
 The default 0 means that a sensible maximum value is determined by the underlying hardware.
-For machines with many cores or with hyperthreading, this is often requires manual adjustment (on the command-line or within personal settings or preferences, not within a session ROOT).
+For machines with many cores or with hyperthreading, this is often requires manual adjustment (on the command-line or within personal settings or preferences, not within a session ROOT). - condition specifies a comma-separated list of process environment variables (or Isabelle settings) that are required for the subsequent theories to be processed.

-- checkpoint helps to fine-tune the global heap space management.
-This is relevant for big sessions that may exhaust the small 32-bit address space of the ML process (which is used by default).
-When the option is enabled for some theories block, a full sharing stage of immutable values in memory happens before loading the specified theories. - condition specifies a comma-separated list of process environment variables (or Isabelle settings) that are required for the subsequent theories to be processed.
 Conditions are considered "true" if the corresponding environment value is defined and non-empty. - timeout and timeout\scale specify a real wall-clock timeout for the session as a whole: the two values are multiplied and taken as the number of seconds.
-Typically, timeout is given for individual sessions, and timeout\scale as global adjustment to overall hardware performance.

-The timer is controlled outside the ML process by the JVM that runs Isabelle/Scala.
-Thus it is relatively reliable in canceling processes that get out of control, even if there is a deadlock without CPU time usage.

-• profiling specifies a mode for global ML profiling.
+Typically, timeout is given for individual sessions, and timeout\scale as global adjustment to overall hardware performance. - The timer is controlled outside the ML process by the JVM that runs Isabelle/Scala.
+Thus it is relatively reliable in canceling processes that get out of control, even if there is a deadlock without CPU time usage. - profiling specifies a mode for global ML profiling.
 Possible values are the empty string (disabled), time for profile\time and allocations for profile\allocations.
 Results appear near the bottom of the session log file.